Single property transition

 animate(element)

-Multiple properties from multiple begin calls
+Multiple properties from multiple begin

 function animate(element) {